gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Medication Guidance/vraylar.md

 **Lexicomp**: ***Major depressive disorder (unipolar) ==(adjunctive therapy with antidepressant)==:*** Oral: Initial: 1.5 mg once daily, may increase based on response and tolerability to 3 mg once daily on day 15.
 Maximum dose: 3 mg/day, however, some experts recommend increasing to 4.5 mg/day based on response and tolerability

-•	For decisioning Vraylar for depression, 2 preferred antipsychotics must be used prior.
+•	For ==decisioning Vraylar for depression, 2 preferred antipsychotics must be used prior==.
 The preferred options with the specific diagnosis are aripiprazole and quetiapine ER.

 ## FDA Approved Alternatives

-***FDA Approved***: Aripiprazole, Quetiapine ER
+***FDA Approved Alternatives***: Aripiprazole, Quetiapine ER

 ***Off-label***: Quetiapine IR, Geodon, Latuda, Olanzapine, Risperidone, Ziprasidone